hosseinoliabak/cisco/Security/01_core_concepts.md

   * Cisco IOS
   * Cisco ASA
   * Cisco ISE
-2. CA sends back to me an Identity Certificate (the identity of the device such as its IP address, FQDN, and the public key of that device)
+2. CA sends back to me an Identity Certificate (the identity of the device such as its IP address, FQDN, ..., and the public key of that device (Hossein, PK))
-3. I also retrieve a root certificate (it is actually the CA's public key) from that CA server.
-The root certificate allows me to read the Identity certificate that the CA has signed
+3. I also retrieve the PK<sub>CA</sub> (it is actually the CA's public key) from that CA server.
+This allows me to read the Identity certificate that the CA has signed
+  * Identity Certificate = Sign<sub>PK<sub>CA</sub></sub>(Hossein, PK)
 4. Bob is going to the same process
-5. Now, we both have our own identification card which says this is who I am
+5. Now, we both have our own Identity certificates which says this is who I am
 6. Now I want to talk to Bob saying him hey Bob this is my identity.
 Bob looks at that identity which has the CA's digital signature.
-The only way Bob can read the digital signature is by using the root certificate (CA's public key)
+The only way Bob can read the digital signature is by using the PK<sub>CA</sub>
+(Bob has the PK<sub>CA</sub> in many ways, but the natural one is roots of trust)
+  * Vrfy<sub>PK<sub>CA</sub></sub>((Hossein, PK), Identity Certificate)=1
+  * Bob is then assured that PK is Hossein's public key

 ## Internet Protocol Security (IPsec)
 Everybody by the end of 1990s, was making their own security: SSL/TLS, SSH.